slutske22/leaflet-arrowheads/README.md

 ## Alternatives

 After writing this plugin I discovered [Leaflet.PolylineDecorator](https://github.com/bbecquet/Leaflet.PolylineDecorator).
 This offers some great methods to decorate your lines, potentially with arrowheads.

+## Limitations

+Arrowheads look like they're in slightly the wrong orientation in areas of high curvature.
+This is because of the way leaflet-arrowheads chooses the points that it uses to calculate bearings.
+This may be able to be improved.
+Feel free to contribute / open a PR.